vishalsharbidar/SphereGlue/README.md

     return np.hstack((phi, theta))
 ```

-Each npz file consists of Keypoint Coordinates, Keypoint Descriptors, and Keypoint Scores of two images.
-The structure of the dictionary can be seen below:
+Create a list of image pair and merge the Keypoint Coordinates, Keypoint Descriptors, and Keypoint Scores of two images into a npz file.
+The structure of the npz file (dictionary) can be seen below:
 ```
 {keypointCoords0: Keypoint Coordinates of image 0,
 keypointCoords1: Keypoint Coordinates of image 1,